hvillacrusis/who-you-mono/README.md

 # How to / Development Setup

-1. Clone and install `yarn or yarn install` at root directory
+1. Clone `git clone` and install `yarn or yarn install` at root directory

-1. Navigate to each directory that `yarn start`
+1. Navigate to each directory then `yarn start`

 # Package Dependency Structure